FISHING BREAKS - TEN OF THE BEST

 Recess, Co Galway

 Lough Inagh Lodge, Recess, County GalwayMaire O’Connor’s former sporting lodge on the shores of Lough Inagh makes a delightful small hotel with a country house atmosphere.
 The Fishery, which is at the top of the Ballynahinch system and comprises Loughs Inagh and Derryclare, is known for its spring salmon fishing (beginning in April) and sea trout in summer.
-The lodge has large, well-proportioned rooms, interesting period detail and lovely fireplaces with welcoming log fires, plus all the modern comforts.
-Public areas include two drawing rooms, each with an open fire; the Finisglen Room - a handsome dining room with graceful spoonback Victorian mahogany chairs (non-residents welcome by reservation) - and a very appealing bar with a welcoming stove and its own back door and tiled floor for wet fishing gear.
-A high standard of food is maintained in both bar and restaurant.
+The lodge has large, well-proportioned rooms, interesting period detail and lovely fireplaces with cheering log fires, plus all the modern comforts.
+Public areas include two drawing rooms, each with an open fire; the Finisglen Room - a handsome dining room with graceful spoonback Victorian mahogany chairs (non-residents welcome by reservation) - and a very appealing bar with a welcoming stove, and its own back door and tiled floor for wet fishing gear.
+A high standard of food is an attraction in both bar and restaurant.
 Bedrooms, some with four-posters, have views of lake and countryside and all are well-appointed and unusually spacious, with walk-in dressing rooms leading to well-planned bathrooms.
 While it has special appeal to sportsmen, Lough Inagh is only 42 miles from Galway and makes a good dog-friendly base for touring Connemara - fishing is a big draw, but golf, pony trekking and garden visits (including the Victorian Walled Garden at Kylemore Abbey) are all nearby.
 Off-season breaks offer especially good value.

 Delphi Lodge